doublesecretagency/craft-notifier/docs/events/types/entries/entry-saved-per-site.md

 # When an entry is saved (send one message per each site)

 Sends a notification when **an entry has finished saving on each particular site**.
-Multi-site entries fire this trigger once per site, so a notification would dispatch one message for each site the entry saved to.
+Multi-site entries fire this trigger once per site, so a notification would send one message for each site the entry saved to.

 Each message renders with `currentSite`, `entry.url`, and other site-aware values resolved against the **entry's site**, not the site the editor was on when they triggered the save.